RohanNero/UnoRe-RWA/README.md

 - Ib = array of underlying vault STBT balances each week
 - x = an integer starting at 0

-The deposit flow is pretty straightforward and follows the steps outlined in this diagram
+The `stake()` flow is pretty straightforward and follows the steps outlined in this diagram

 ![](images/stake_diagram.png)